kshiteesh/kshiteesh.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Previously, I was part of [Dr. Malik Magdon-Ismail's](http://www.cs.rpi.edu/~magdon) [Learning From Data Lab](http://www.cs.rpi.edu/~magdon/LFDlabpublic.html/index.html) at [Rensselaer](https://science.rpi.edu/computer-science) where I got my PhD.
+Previously, I was a member of the Core Analytics Team at Western Digital.
+Before that, I was part of [Dr. Malik Magdon-Ismail's](http://www.cs.rpi.edu/~magdon) [Learning From Data Lab](http://www.cs.rpi.edu/~magdon/LFDlabpublic.html/index.html) at [Rensselaer](https://science.rpi.edu/computer-science) where I got my PhD.
 I also have an MS in Computer Science from University of Minnesota.

-Some of my research interests include machine learning on networks, object detection and segmentation using deep learning, and learning from tabular data.
+Some of my research interests include recommender systems, LLMs, machine learning on social networks, object detection and segmentation using deep learning, and learning from tabular data.
 Feel free to [reach out](https://topmate.io/hegde) to me to talk about any of these topics or more!

 <sub><sup>Disclaimer: All opinions expressed here (and anywhere else) are solely my own.</sup></sub>